polymode/polymode/development.md

 will be identical.
 Plymodes are defined with `define-polymode`, which see.

 Each polymode is represented by a customizable `config` object which fully characterizes its behavior.
-On initialization the "representative" config object is cloned in each new buffer.
+On polymode initialization this config object is cloned in every new buffer.

 The most important slots of root config class `pm-config` are: